hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Being that I see it (the libred header) exposes a way to read files, I would have assumed it depends on the platform

 [21:31:26](#GofBA15g2-2kCKfyAxTsd7oRSnbisl5IKSDd2kFPNVM) <XANOZOID (X.A.N.O.Z.O.I.D.)>:
-hahahahaha I don't know why but that's hilarious Ì†ΩÌ∏ÇÌ†ΩÌ∏Ç
+hahahahaha I don't know why but that's hilarious üòÇüòÇ

 ## 19-Dec-2020